 When will the challenge be held?

 A practice challenge is available for students so that they know what to expect.
-The official challenge will be held in the last two weeks of November.
+Due to the pandemic, the challege was postponed.
+Bebras Challenge 2020 will be held from 1st to 13th February 2021.

 Instructions before and after registration?

 Students don’t have to prepare for the challenge.
 There are several easy steps for you to take in order to make the challenge successful.